Tennessee Titans COVID-19 outbreak could impact Buffalo Bills schedule

-16 members of the Titans organization, including eight players have tested positive for COVID-19 this week.
+Eighteen members of the Titans organization, including eight players, have tested positive for COVID-19 this week, according to the Associated Press.
 The Titans scheduled game this Sunday against the Pittsburgh Steelers has been moved to later in the season because of the outbreak.

 ESPN's Adam Schefter is now reporting there are questions if the Bills vs. Titans game on October 11 can be played as scheduled.